skitrails/simpletiles/README.md

 # `simpletiles` - a simple tileserver

 This is a `mapnik`-based tileserver.
+It's designed to serve up a single mapnik XML file.
+Put it behind a reverse proxy and run multiple instances in order to serve multiple maps.

 # Fetures